hiero-ledger/hiero-docs/tutorials/smart-contracts/foundry/setup-foundry-and-write-basic-unit-test.md

 ## Forge Gas Reports

 Forge has functionality built in to give you [gas reports](https://book.getfoundry.sh/forge/gas-reports) of your contracts.
-You can specify which contract should generate a gas report in the foundry.toml file.
+You can specify which contract should generate a gas report in the `foundry.toml` file.

-The foundry.toml file is a configuration file that is used to configure Forge.
+The `foundry.toml` file is a configuration file that is used to configure forge.

 Create a new file in the root directory named `foundry.toml`.
 Paste the following contents.